anywhichway/thunderclap/README.md

 <a name="triggers"></a>
 # Triggers [top](#top)

 Triggers can get invoked before and after key value or indexed object properties change or get deleted.
-The triggers are configure in the file `triggers.js`.
-Any asynchronous triggers will be awaited. `before` triggers must return truthy for execution to continue, i.e. a before on set that returns false with result in the set aborting. `before` triggers are fired immediately before security checks.
+The triggers are configured in the file `triggers.js`.
+Any asynchronous triggers will be awaited. `before` triggers must return truthy for execution to continue, i.e. a before on set that returns false will result in the set aborting. `before` triggers are fired immediately before security checks.
 Triggers are not access controlled.

 Triggers can be executed in the browser, a service worker, or the cloud.